openalto/ietf-hackathon/docs/fts_transfer_failure_reasons.md

 getSuccessRateForPair function aggregates all the files which belongs to a single transmission and counts the number of failed and finished files accordingly.

-States of the jobs and transfers/files are updated via the QoS-daemon.
-In this daemon, contexts are responsible for tracking the states of different jobs.
+States of the jobs and transfers/files are updated by the QoS-daemon or the transfer service.
+In the QoS daemon, contexts are responsible for tracking the states of different jobs.
 While tasks are updating the states for different states inside contexts.
 Detailed documentation of the QoS-daemon is [here](https://fts3-docs.web.cern.ch/fts3-docs/docs/qos-service/qos-service.html).

 `Different tasks are documented in the above link.`